The Imperative to Travel, the Stigma of "Migration"

 Everywhere I turn, people are talking about their travels.
 My students thrill at the prospect of study abroad.
 Making an appointment for coffee with a colleague, the two of us juggle our respective travel schedules.
 The world of on-line dating is so awash in bragging about travel (“33 countries and counting!”), one site is built around the premise.
 They promise to set you up with a travel partner.

-It's probably because I am the odd anthropologist who is also a real homebody that I couldn’t help but notice travel has become de rigueur in some social circles.
+It's probably because I am the odd anthropologist who is also a real homebody that I couldn’t help but notice travel has become de rigueur in some of the social circles I visit.
 I’ve learned nobody wins popularity points at parties by announcing, “This summer, I am looking forward to a staycation.”
 Least of all an anthropologist.
 Aren’t exotic get-aways what we’re all about?

 I have also been studying men’s labor migration from Mexico, which led me to observe that not all travel gets treated the same.
 Travel for leisure or high-status work is a mark of distinction.
 As the French sociologist Pierre Bourdieu might see it, travel is a way for people to announce their social standing.
 Trips to Cancún or other international beach locations have become essential parts of living a middle and upper class life, at least in the United States.

 But distinctions always require their counterparts.
 The counterpart is a stigmatized Other against which the distinction can be compared.
 In the comparison, the Other inevitably comes up short, a déclassé alternative to the real thing.

 When it comes to travel, it seems there are two candidate Others.
 The first are the people who cannot travel.
-These people are generally poor and rural.
-They have neither the means, social connections, nor the savviness to navigate foreign settings.
+These people are generally poor'; many are also rural.
+They have neither the means, social connections, nor the savvy to navigate foreign settings.
 The second group are the low-skilled labor migrants, refugees, and asylum seekers.
 These people have no choice but to travel.